midgetspy/hamjab/README.md

 - Kodi

 HamJab ships with a lot of helper code which means most devices should be quite simple to add.
 I'm happy to add support for your device as long as you will work with me to do the testing.

+## What doesn't it do?

+1) HamJab has no security built in.
+Anybody on your local network can control any device.
+This will probably change a little later.
+2) Comments, tests, and documentation is pretty light.
+Sorry.
+I'll continue to build it up as I go.

 ## Documentation